sigasi/sigasi_insights/manual/opening.md

 pager: true
 ---

-Opening Files from the Command Line {#files-command-line}
+Opening Files from the Command Line {: #files-command-line}
 -----------------------------------

 You can call Sigasi from the command line to open files.
 Just run